oguzhantaksar/RESTAssuredCucumberStructure/README.md

-REST Assured project for the Place API ( Mock Google Maps API ).
+REST Assured and Cucumber project for the Place API ( Mock Google Maps API ).

 It uses Cucumber for reporting.